AscendingPassage.com HOME PAGE.

 bad dreams, threaten to close in and bury you.
 And the innumerable

-figures, of course, are here too, gesticulating on the walls; and
+figures, of course, are here too, gesticulating on the walls.
+There are

 The Gateway of Dendera